yh382/F1-Tenth-Duke/configuring_nx.rst

 Use the USB to Micro-USB line to connect your target device and host computer.
 Then the target hardware shoulb be deteced automatically.

-We suggest not to select Host Machine if you don't need NVIDIA components in your host computer.
+We suggest not select Host Machine if you don't need NVIDIA components in your host computer.
 And highly recoomand that don't select DeepStream, becasue 16GB storage space for our board is very limitted.
 As for Target Operating System, you can choose a version that is compatible with your system.

-After finishing all these setup options, press CONTINUE for the next step.

         .. figure:: Images/STEP01.jpg
                 :align: center